-- ii) There are three louvered openings in the Belfry with timber slats, the 5.8 south side opening has one louvre blade missing and one broken and these should be repaired and treated. - iii) The tracery to the Chancel east window has surface erosion and should 7.3 be monitored for leakage.
-A Pellet (bullet) hole in the glazing requires repair.
+- viii) There are three louvered openings in the Belfry with timber slats, the 5.8 south side opening has one louvre blade missing and one broken and these should be repaired and treated. - ix) Chancel South: The east window tracery has some settlement and the 7.2 open joints should be pointed up in lime mortar to keep weather tight. - x) The tracery to the Chancel east window has surface erosion and should 7.3 be monitored for leakage.
+A pellet (bullet) hole in the glazing requires repair.
 The glazing is Victorian and in good condition.